“First crust and now pizza sauce? What, is she going somewhere with this or something?”

 Originally I was going to present this pizza crust recipe as our very favorite, period.
 But we grill our pizzas 90% of the time, and even though this pizza crust is also terrific in the oven, I’m not quite ready to stop experimenting with non-grilled pizza crusts.

 But grilled pizza?
 This crust is it for us.
 It’s an olive-oil-based crust which means 1) amazing flavor and 2) it doesn’t stick to the grill.
-I discovered this recipe some time ago in an issue of Sunset magazine and haven’t turned back.
+I discovered a pizza crust recipe some time ago in an issue of Sunset magazine and haven’t turned back.

 I know what you’re thinking.
 “February?
 Isn’t it a little early to start talking about grilled pizzas?”